View Beverly Nelson's Obituary on rrstar.com and share memories

 Bev's warm smile and penchant for story-telling will be missed by those who loved her.
 She was a devoted pastor's wife with a mind of her own, a nurturing mother, a loving mother-in-law and grandmother.
 She was an avid reader and collector, especially of Nativity sets from around the world.
 She enjoyed vacationing to Ft.
 Myers, FL, Door County, WI, and day trips to Lake Geneva, WI and other destinations.

-A visitation will be held on Thursday November 14, 2019 from 9:30 – 11 AM at First Lutheran Church (East 6th and Taylor Streets, Pecatonica) with a celebration of Bev's life to follow at 11 AM.
+A visitation will be held on Thursday November 14, 2019 from 9:30 – 11 AM at First Lutheran Church (East 6th and Taylor Streets, Pecatonica) with a celebration of Bev's life to follow at 11 AM officiated by Pastor Nord Swanstrom.
 Arrangements by Farrell Holland Gale Funeral Home and burial will be at Scandinavian Cemetery in Rockford.
 In lieu of flowers, the family requests that donations be made to First Lutheran Church memorial fund.
 The family appreciated the nursing support from Wesley Willows and Northern Illinois Hospice.

 To leave an online condolence visit www.farrellhollandgale.com